 Vaccine production: the necessary steps to creating a vaccine for coronavirus

 Among the organisations that Ideagen supports, many are involved in the response to the COVID-19 pandemic.
 This has given us an insight into vaccine production and the work currently going on against the coronavirus.
-In this blog, we share a look at the steps taken in developing a vaccine and the challenges facing experts in the field.
+In this blog, we share a look at the necessary vaccine production process steps and the challenges facing experts in the field.

 Producing and manufacturing a vaccine is a complex process for life science organisations, with many regulatory requirements.
 Quality control of vaccines is essential to ensure that they work correctly and are safe to use.
 The outbreak of coronavirus has significantly impacted all walks and areas of life.
 While current government advice centres around social distancing and staying at home, researchers are working on developing a vaccine to protect against COVID-19, a novel strain of coronavirus.